 So one thing I’ve always been annoyed with in the sewing world is how darn flimsy those paper thin tissue patterns -mainly from the “Big 4″ – are!
-I said in my second post that there are great new goodies out there in the sewing world…but those look-at-them-wrong-and-they-tear tissue patterns are definitely still part of the scene!
+I said in my second post that there are great new goodies out there in the sewing world…but those look-at-them-wrong-and-they-tear tissue patterns are definitely still part of the OLD scene!

 Before I take my dart-marker thing and punch tiny holes in yet another very unstable pattern piece…how do you handle working with patterns?
 As careful as I am with pinning and marking, I always end up with a pattern piece that looks as if it might shred at any second.
 Definitely not going to last through another two or three makings of the same pattern!
 And forget about folding it up neatly – you’d have better luck with a large map!
 Of course, I suppose you could always just treat the tissue patterns as one or two use, one size projects…but that seems kind of wasteful to me!